-The Theft of Telecommunications Service crime in the state of Texas makes it illegal to obtain telecommunications services without authorization from the provider through a fraudulent scheme or counterfeit device.
+The Texas Theft of Telecommunications Service law makes it illegal to obtain telecommunications services without authorization from the provider through a fraudulent scheme or counterfeit device.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 33A.04.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1997.

-The Penal Code codifies the Texas Theft of Telecommunications Service law under Title 7 “Offenses Against Property,” Chapter 33A “Telecommunications Crimes.”
+The Penal Code classifies the Texas Theft of Telecommunications Service law under Title 7 “Offenses Against Property,” Chapter 33A “Telecommunications Crimes.”
 Learn more about the Texas offense of Theft of Telecommunications Service below.

 What is the current Texas law about Theft of Telecommunications Service?

-The current Texas law defines the offense of Theft of Telecommunications Service in Penal Code Section §33A.04 as follows:[1]
+Texas law currently defines the offense of Theft of Telecommunications Service in Penal Code Section §33A.04 as follows:[1]

 (a) A person commits an offense if the person knowingly obtains or attempts to obtain telecommunications service to avoid or cause another person to avoid a lawful charge for that service by using: